sunyumark/ScaDec-deep-learning-diffractive-tomography/README.md

       Bdsk-Url-2 = {https://doi.org/10.1364/OE.26.014678}}

 ## Trianing & Testing
 The scripts train.py and test.py are for training and testing the model ScaDec.
 If you want to train your own ScaDec, please checkout these two files.
 We also have a pre-trained model [here](https://wustl.box.com/s/cjo6gy9whvykgv9fc0stk8mc30c92s1z).
-Please cite the paper if you find our pre-trained model useful for your research.
+Please cite the paper if you find our work useful for your research.

 To train/test a ScaDec, simply type: